Dhruv-2003/XDefi-Contracts/README.md

 -> _Lending Pool_ - Lending / Borrowing Pool for a token , manages both operations

+-> _Staking Pool_ - Staking Pool to stake tokens and earn rewards

 ## 2. Frontends ( Periphery ) Contracts

 -> _XSwap Router_ - Contract that interacts with Factory and Pair contracts for Swapping and quotes for Swapping